Three Closings and a Question: What Fills Ypsilanti's Gaps?

 New owner Vincent Ankawi bought 705 West Cross and announced a bar food concept.
 Construction was underway by September 2025.
 Details beyond that have been sparse, but the fact that someone moved quickly on the space says something.
 Cross Street isn't a gamble anymore.
 Basil Babe, the Thai restaurant at 701 West Cross, opened in 2023 just two doors down and found steady footing.
 The corridor has foot traffic now.
 It has neighbors.

-What I'll be watching is whether the new concept leans into what made Wurst Bar work (specific food, good beer, a reason to stay past one drink) or defaults to something safer.
-Cross Street rewards personality.
-Generic bar food won't hold that corner.
+The question is whether the new concept leans into what made Wurst Bar work: specific food, good beer, and a reason to stay past one drink.
+Cross Street tends to reward places with a point of view.

 20 North Washington Street